 Waialae/Kahala Beach is just past Diamond Head a couple of miles east of Waikiki.

-We perform ceremonies either on the sand or on one of the grass spots under the shade of the coconut trees or on the sand adjacent to the grass.
+We perform ceremonies either on the sand or on one of the grass spots under the shade of the coconut trees.
 There are about 4 spots we can use.
 We use which ever area is available.
 Unfortunately, the best spot shown in many of our sample photos has been torn up and is no longer available.

-The parking lot holds about 50 cars and parking can be difficult.
-It's usually best 10 am and earlier are normally OK with stalls available.
+The parking lot holds about 40 cars and parking can be impossible.
+10 am and earlier are normally OK with stalls available.
 By 11, it can be filled-up for the rest of the day.
 We suggest using our limousine or just get a taxi or Uber.

-Note: For ceremonies at 11 am or later, we suggest adding 10 minutes per hour minimum to the travel time listed on our contract just in case you have to wait for a parking stall or leave and park up the street in the neighborhood.
+FYI: For ceremonies at 11 am or later, we suggest adding an extra 30 minutes just in case you have to wait for a parking stall if driving on your own (which you should not do).